Varicose veins on feet - the causes and solutions

 7. Use compression stockings

-Compression stockings are very useful when it comes to treating varicose veins, especially if they have spread to your feet and ankles.
+Wearing compression stockings is another very useful varicose vein treatment option, especially if they have spread to your feet and ankles.
 They gently add pressure on the veins in your legs, supporting the flow of blood and reducing any swelling.

 You should wear the stockings throughout the day, whilst you are being active or when you come home from work and want to sit down.
 Compression stockings are also useful to have on you if you plan on venturing abroad, as they can relieve some of the negative side-effects of flying with varicose veins.